Sun-El Musician

+Sun-El's second album, To the World & Beyond (2020), was met with further commercial success, certified Platinum by Recording Industry of South Africa (RiSA).

-He was a producer for Demor Music before the establishment of his own record label EL World Music.
+He was a producer for Demor Music before the establishment of his own record label, EL World Music.
 His most recent album African Electronic Dance Music was released in October 2021.

 Life and career

 Early life and education

 Sanele Tresure Sithole was born on 28 March 1989 in the town of Mooi River, KwaZulu-Natal, South Africa, and raised along with his four siblings by a domestic worker mother.
 He attended the University of KwaZulu-Natal but dropped out in 2007.